Does Faulty Grammar Signify Decadence?

 He wouldn't appear in court wearing pajamas but thinks nothing of submitting documents that discredit him.

 His children's welfare is at stake.
 He cannot defend them effectively.
-Everyone who cannot write is similarly handicapped.
+Everyone who is semi-literate is similarly handicapped for life.

 GRAMMAR BECOMING AN ANACHRONISM?

-It may be a result of the popularity of texting.
+Just as our grip on culture is more tenuous, increasingly English grammar is treated like an anachronism.
+The popularity of texting may be a factor.
 People think they can write like they talk, in a stream of consciousness.

 Being able to write a sentence is the equivalent of two plus two equals four.
 I suspect that a subversive force is behind this cultural disintegration.
 Flouting the rules of grammar is treated like another form of liberation and revolt.